LonicaMewinsky/sd-webui-keyframer/README.md

 - Adjust rows and columns until image is most square and within size limits you can handle.
 - Set max dimensions to constrain generated sheet within your known limits.
 - Press "generate sheet."
 Image will populate.
+   - Empty spaces in grid will be populated with repeats (black space ruins generation).
 - Press "generate" in img2img.
 Images will be sent to default directory.